mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 [...]
 ```

-As the last step before moving to the next point, remember to configure the correct console layout in `/etc/vconsole.conf`, or you will have a hard time typing your password at boot time:
+As the last step before moving to the next point, remember to configure the correct console layout in `/etc/vconsole.conf`, or you will have a hard time typing your password at boot time (the file will be copied in the _initrd_):

 ```
 [root@chroot /]# cat > /etc/vconsole.conf <<'EOF'